 Senior Experience Designer at Frog Design, Saloni Sinha unravels the unique step-by-step approach she applies to her designing and illustrating process.
-Starting out with experimentation, she progresses to conceptualising and ends with visual styling to produce what she considers the effects of her designing roots.
+Starting out with experimentation, she progresses to conceptualizing and ends with visual styling to produce what she considers the effects of her design roots.

 Which artist’s works do you look up to and what do you adopt from them in your approach?

 Saloni Sinha: I get inspired by many different artists all the time.
 Some of my favorites over the last few years are John Jurez, MC Escher, and Maria Tuiriana.
 John’s subjects are always out of this world.
 His usage of colors and minimal look are some things I try to adopt in my style as well.

 Likewise, I’m always in awe of and puzzled by Escher’s genius mind.
 I am not sure if I’ve adopted any of his approaches but it always mesmerizes me.
 Maria has a dark yet adorable and humorous style, which is always a delight to see.
 I feel quite inspired by her use of organic and traditional mediums, which is a good reminder for me to turn to transitional media as much as possible.

 Having worked on various projects across branding, UI/UX, typeface, posters, etc. how do you adapt to the diversity in their nature and demands?